 The International Training Centre of the International Labour Organization (the Centre) is the training arm of the ILO – a specialized agency of the United Nations.

 ILO was established in 1919 and aims at the promotion of social justice and internationally recognized human and labour rights.
 The Centre is based in Turin and is a premium provider of capacity development and training services in the field of decent work and sustainable development.
-In 1991, the Centre started to offer an innovative, jobfocused and multi-disciplinary portfolio of Masters Programmes in partnership with the University of Turin.
-The LL.M. in IP, the LL.M. in International Trade Law, the Master in Management of Development, and the Master in Public Procurement for Sustainable Development are among the world-renowned programmes offered by the Centre.
+In 1991, the Centre started to offer an innovative, jobfocused and multi-disciplinary portfolio of Masters in partnership with the University of Turin.
+The LL.M. in IP, the LL.M. in International Trade Law, the Master in Management of Development, and the Master in Public Procurement for Sustainable Development are among the world-renowned trainings offered by the Centre.

 The LL.M. in Intellectual Property is supported by partial funding from WIPO and private entities, most prominently the Compagnia di San Paolo.